 The School District has two union agreements, one with Norwalk Teachers' Association (NTA) and one with OAPSE Local #269.
-The current contract is for three years, July 1, 2018 through June 30, 2021 and includes a 1.5 percent base increase each year to the salary schedule along with annual step increases.
+The expiring contract was for three years, July 1, 2018 through June 30, 2021 and included a 1.5 percent base increase each year to the salary schedule along with annual step increases.
+The Board and Unions agreed to a one year extension, ending June 30, 2022 with a base freeze and steps due to the uncertainty in the state budget.